FolkComputer/folk/README.md

 - ~~port webcam~~
 - ~~port apriltag~~
 - ~~port display~~
+- thread-local workqueues & work stealing
+- clock time?
+- When priorities? deadlines?
-- C objects accessible across When boundary?
+- ~~C objects accessible across When boundary?~~
-  - plan: use unknown to catch calls to refs?
+  - ~~plan: use unknown to catch calls to refs?~~
-  - inculcate ref with thread id? lock ref hashtable in foreign process, make proxy with C functions? this is so weird
+  - ~~inculcate ref with thread id? lock ref hashtable in foreign process, make proxy with C functions? this is so weird~~
-  - make ref ids bigger?
+  - ~~make ref ids bigger?~~
 - implement Collect -> labels
   - use some sort of timer?
 - ~~thread monitoring (what threads are running what? what threads are blocked?)~~